metakgp/iqps-go/README.md

 ## Development
 1. Clone this repository.
+2. Start the Database for backend by running `sudo docker compose -f docker-compose.dev.yaml up -d` in the `backend/` directory.
 2. Start the backend by running `go run .` in the `backend/` directory.
 3. Set up the frontend by running `pnpm install` and then `pnpm start` in the `frontend/` directory.
 4. Profit.